Scope of Work

-Classroom spaces will be renovated for several career-technical education programs.
-Both the north and south parking lots will be reconfigured to improve safety as well as traffic flow and efficiency.
+Classroom spaces were renovated for several career-technical education programs.
+Both the north and south parking lots were reconfigured to improve safety as well as traffic flow and efficiency.

-These are the first major renovations since 2000, with the media center/classroom wing and the second cafeteria area adding 30,500 square feet to the existing building.
-Groundbreaking for the project took place in June 2019, with completion expected by the end of summer 2020.
-The inital proposal was presented at a neighborhood meeting on Oct.
-1; plans have been updated since.
+These were the first major renovations since 2000, with the media center/classroom wing and the second cafeteria area adding 30,500 square feet to the existing building.
+Groundbreaking for the project took place in June 2019; construction was completed in August 2020.

 Base building construction:

 - Additions – media center, counseling center, health science classrooms, second cafeteria area

 - Improvements – general classrooms, science labs and prep room, health science classrooms/labs, etc.

 - Expansions – commons area, outdoor covered eating, table/chair storage, additional cafeteria tables/chairs